Dog in bath

 What to do if a pet has heatstroke

-2. Call a vet for advice
+2. Call a vet immediately for advice

 3. Offer them a drink of cool (not cold) water

-4. Carefully spray or sprinkle cool (again, not too cold) water to fur, skin and feet
+4. Carefully spray or sprinkle cool (again, not too cold) water to fur, skin and feet – not near their nose or mouth.

 6. Never use ice or very cold water as this could cause shock